Keeping children healthy and safe

 How are child care programs and camps keeping children safe?

 The Office of Early Childhood (OEC) has created guidelines — based on guidance from the Centers for Disease Control (CDC) and the Connecticut Department of Public Health (DPH) — to keep children in child care programs and camps safe during COVID-19.
-Child care programs are required to have a written policy about wearing masks, increase their cleaning, conduct health screenings, reduce group sizes, and make other changes.
+Child care programs are required to have a written policy about wearing masks, increase their cleaning, conduct health screenings, and make other changes.

 Are children and staff screened every day?